 Dangerous heat continues for the ArkLaTex

-As we go through the rest of the work week we are expecting really nothing besides intense heat and humidity for the region.
-I would anticipate more Heat Advisories for both days as the humidity will stay on the elevated side as well.
-It will be very important to make sure that you are checking in on elderly loved ones as the heat for some could be deadly.
-Don’t expect much in the way of any rain chances as high pressure will continue to dominate the weather pattern.
+Heading through the weekend we are tracking more of the same with potentially even hotter temperatures on the way for the ArkLaTex.
+Saturday will be incredibly hot with highs now likely in excess of 100 degrees and potentially moving up towards 105.
+Expect Heat Advisories and potentially even Heat Warnings as ‘feels-like’ temperatures move up to and over 110 degrees.
+While an isolated shower is possible in the afternoon most will stay dry and sunny.
+Expect more of the same Sunday with a possible isolated shower in the afternoon and more triple digit heat ahead.

-Looking ahead to the weekend and early next week we are tracking more heat and humidity, but also the chance for some wet weather as well.
-A weak frontal boundary will start to move into the region beginning on Saturday with scattered showers and storms possible during the afternoon and early evening hours.
-Expect more of the same on Sunday, but the potential wet weather will not be enough to bring down temperatures all that much as we are still expecting high temperatures near the 100 degree mark.
-Next week looks to continue the pattern with more scorching heat with little shower or storm chances to track.
+Looking ahead to next week we are tracking a fairly similar pattern on the way for the ArkLaTex.
+Temperatures will continue to be around the 100-degree mark, and we will continue for the most part to stay dry.
+There is some potential for scattered showers and storms Wednesday and Thursday, but don’t get your hopes too high for any major cooldown as we remain locked into this scorching pattern.

-In the meantime, get ready to do plenty of sweating Wednesday!
-Have a great day!
+In the meantime, make sure you do what you can to stay cool and comfortable Friday!
+Have a great weekend!

 Copyright 2022 KSLA.
 All rights reserved.